Danjfreire/tic-tac-toe-ws2/README.md

 # tic-tac-toe-ws2
-A multiplayer tic tac toe game
+A multiplayer tic tac toe game made with Cursor